Safety Contest Helps Defend Against Grain Bin Deaths in Rural America

 - In four seconds, an adult can sink knee-deep in flowing grain and be rendered unable to free themselves without help.

-- Nearly 400 grain entrapments have been recorded in the past 10 years.
+- More than 150 grain entrapments have been recorded in the past five years.
 It’s estimated an additional 30% of cases go unreported.